-5.2.14 Waste Minimization
+5.2.13 Waste Minimization

-WVU is required, as a whole, by EPA to reduce the volume and toxicity of generated chemical waste.
+WVU is required by the US EPA to reduce the volume of hazardous waste generated.
 It is the responsibility of the hazardous waste generator to minimize quantities.
 This can be accomplished by:

 - A. Making substitutions.
 Less hazardous, or even non-hazardous, materials can often be used in place of hazardous ones. - B. Purchasing smaller quantities.
 Establish usage parameters for each chemical.
 Purchase chemicals in a container size or quantity that permits maximum consumption. - C. Implement the chemical inventory system as required by OSHA (29 CFR 1910.1200(e)(1)(i).
 A properly maintained inventory will prevent duplicate purchases and identify excessive chemicals for removal.
-Every inventory should: - a.
-Be centralized for the entire lab or shop. - b.
-Be checked prior to new chemical purchase. - c.
-Identify where chemicals are stored inside the room (e.g. cabinet under hood). - d.
-Identify the need to dispose of excess chemicals that are not being utilized. - e.
-Be updated annually, at minimum.

-5.2.15 Empty Container Management
+5.2.14 Empty Container Management

-- A. Empty containers are sometimes the best suitable container for accumulating waste.
-If this is the case, the entire label must be defaced or properly covered to prevent confusion.
-It must be labeled as specified under "Identification and Labeling" BEFORE collecting waste. - B. If your empty container held a product that is listed in 40 CFR 261.33 under the "P List", then the container itself must be managed as hazardous waste.
+A. Empty product containers are sometimes the best suitable container for accumulating waste.
+If this is the case, the original product label must be defaced or properly covered to prevent confusion.
+It must be labeled as specified under "Identification and Labeling" BEFORE collecting waste.

+- B. If your empty container held a product that is listed in 40 CFR 261.33 under the "P-List", then the container itself must be managed as hazardous waste.
 Seal the container, label it as hazardous waste, and submit a chemical waste request form to EHS.
 See "Acutely Hazardous Wastes" section above. - C. If your container does not meet either A or B above, then assure your container is completely empty, deface the label, and mark the word "Empty" on the container.
 Leave the lid off and container open.
 If any vapors are present, allow the container to vent inside a fume hood.
 If residues remain in glassware, rinse with water (if compatible) at least 10% of the container size and discard to sink drain.
-For best results, rinse the container 3 times before allowing to dry prior to recycling.
+For best results, rinse the container 3 times before allowing to dry prior to recycling or placing container into trash.